bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 11. [ELEMENT] you touch is imbued with the properties of [ELEMENT]
 12. you can freeze [ELEMENT] in time
 13. [ELEMENT] you touch is transformed into [ELEMENT]
+14. You reverse the flow of time for nearby [ELEMENT]

 ## Swords (Destroying)
 1. you destroy all nearby [ELEMENT]